 The President's Undergraduate Humanitarian of the Year Award is a prestigious award that recognizes students who exhibit tremendous commitment to service.
 Each school or college selects one student to be the Humanitarian of the Year.
 Students are then recognized at an awards luncheon hosted by FSU President Thrasher.
 Students also receive $200 that is donated in their name to the nonprofit agency of their choice.
 Finally, the student who best exemplifies commitment to service is named the President's Undergraduate Humanitarian of the Year, and an additional $1,000 is given as a donation to the nonprofit agency of his or her choice.

-Congratulations to Ramon Aleman, our 2017 President's Humanitarian of the Year!
+Congratulations to Natalie Correa, our 2018 President's Humanitarian of the Year!

 Katherine May, College of Applied Studies

 May is a senior from Greenwood, Florida.
 Much of her service has focused on providing meals and services to Greenwood community members through Chipola Christian Ministries, an organization that tirelessly works to eliminate poverty, neglect, abuse, and hunger.

 Justine Powell, College of Applied Studies

 Powell is a senior from Panama City who has served the FSU Panama City campus through a variety of Student Government Council roles, including her current role as president pro tempore.
 In addition, she serves with the FSU Communication Club, Wigs for Kids and her church.

 Frederic is a senior from Fort Lauderdale.
 As one of the student coordinators for the 2017 LeaderShape program, he facilitated students in personal development for making positive change.
 He is also involved with the Black Student Union and Sons of Sophistication where he works to uplift African-American and minority men by reinforcing positive core values.